ahmedhamid13/ecommerce-api/README.md

     * DELETE    /users/sign_out
         >> params: uid, access-token, client

-    To Authenticate all requests you must pass this params: uid, access-token, client, with every request
+    To Authenticate all requests you should pass this params: uid, access-token, client, with every request in header.. but for now all request doesn't require authentication.

 # By: Ahmed Abdelhamid